UI First-Class Engineering Graduate Speaks About Delayed Result, Shares Desired NYSC Placement

 Read also

-He also revealed that he never secured a hostel inside the campus throughout his academics, but he often squatted with friends and slept on floors, chairs, and concrete surfaces.
+He also said that he never secured a hostel inside the campus throughout his academics, but he often squatted with friends and slept on floors, chairs, and concrete surfaces.

-She shared her achievement, later revealing her final year project topic focused on child pampering in Ibadan schools.
+She shared her achievement, stating that her final year project topic focused on child pampering in Ibadan schools, with many praising her achievement.

 Source: Legit.ng